-A Factories Service of four posters per month, together with slips for pay envelopes, constitutes a regular service, and was supplied to over 40,000 workers in factories last year.
+A Factories Service of four posters per month, together with slips for pay envelopes. constitutes a regular service for the dissemination of safety advice, and was supplied to over 31,000 workers in factories last year.
 Committees deal with specific problems regarding traffic, films, safety in industry, etc., the latest committees created being the Air Safety and Home Committees.
+The Air Safety Committee has recently issued a thirty-two page booklet "Air Sense" for distribution with "A" pilots' licences through the Civil Aviation Branch of the Defence Department.